Perfect-Precision 2D Geometry Using Complex Integer Rings

 ---|---|---|---|---|---|

-There are far more complex integers than you’d expect
+There are far more cyclotomic integers than you’d expect

 I wrote a little script that starts at the origin and explores the ring in a breadth-first-search inside the area of the complex plane bounded by the circle with radius 2 around the origin, up to some number of iterations.
 In each step, the current set of points is expanded by walking one unit into all directions possible in the ring.
 Thus, the color in the plots groups points that were discovered in the same round of the exploration.